 “Alright, then.”
 He said with straight face.
 “But, just in case you need anything, the offer is valid anytime.
 No expired-date.”

 Her smile slightly was getting wider hearing of his cynical choice of words.
 It was so typical of him.
+Since for once he had told everyone including her that everything had expired date.
 “I’ll remember that.”